coursmos/Coursera-Coupon/README.md

 </div>

-## Is Coursera Free Trial available?
+## Is Coursera Plus Free Trial available?

-7-day **Coursera Free Trial** offer by Coursera for new users subscribing to Coursera Plus (monthly plan).
+7-day **Coursera Plus Free Trial** offer by Coursera for new users subscribing to Coursera Plus (monthly plan).
 This trial includes:

 *   Full access to all 7,000+ courses